Submitty/InstructorTools/QR_TestMaker/README.txt

 5. files will be produced in to_print folder organized into subdirectories by zone

 6. tweak overlay.tex if desired and re-run

+7. If you want to attach crib sheets submitted via Submitty, see the comment at the top of process.py for more instructions on what to copy.
+Set the submissiondir, resultdir, and targetdir variables then run: process_result.py